cea-hpc/modules/doc/source/module.rst

  the specified order.
 If one modulefile evaluation raises an error, try-load sequence continues: loaded modules prior the evaluation error are kept loaded and sequence is resumed with the load of remaining modulefile in list.
+ Conversely, try-load sequence is aborted and already loaded modulefiles are withdrawn if :subcmd:`try-load` sub-command is defined in :mconfig:`abort_on_error` configuration option.

  .. only:: html